 General courses lead to the diploma de ensino secundário (diploma of secondary education).
 Technological courses lead to a Level three vocational qualification certificate in addition to this diploma.

 Year 10 vocational courses are an alternative secondary-level educational and training path for young people aged 15 who have completed their compulsory education and intend to go on to obtain a vocational qualification immediately afterward.
 These courses last one year, lead to a Level Two vocational qualification certificate, and are equivalent to school year 10.

 To find the most suitable school, contact one of the schools in the area where you live or the Direcção Regional de Educação (Regional Education Authority).

 The final date for enrolment is normally 15 July (confirm this with the school you choose, as dates may vary).

 There is no final date for enrolment for pupils coming from a foreign school during the school year.
 You should contact the governing bodies of the school for further information.

 Any pupils registered in the state school system between pre-school and year 9 whose mother tongue is not Portuguese are entitled to additional one-on-one language support outside their normal classes, should they need it.

-Specialised artistic education courses are provided within the secondary education system and are intended to provide artistic training for those hoping to continue their studies and prepare for a career in the visual arts, dance and music, and encourage individual and group artistic activities.
+Specialized art education courses are provided by secondary schools.
+They provide artistic training for those hoping to continue their studies and prepare for a career in the visual arts, dance, and music, and encourage individual and group art activities.

 International schools in Portugal

 You can find English-speaking international schools in Portugal, especially in primary and secondary education.
 These schools are mostly found in the Greater Lisbon area and the Algarve.
-For further information on location of schools see our Portugal International school listings.
+For further information on the location of schools, see our Portugal International school listings.